rcrowther/django-category-collection/README.rst

 Admin
 -----
-The core models can be maintained through Django admin, but the module uses a non-'admin' based set of forms and views for administration.
+The core models can be maintained through Django admin.
+You wil find a 'Bases' entry, and a non-functional 'Terms' entry.
+Start with 'Bases'.

-The base look of the admin views and forms is similar to Django admin.
+The app uses a non-'admin' based set of forms and views for administration.
+The styling is similar to Django admin.
 However, the forms link in a different way, from overview lists to action, treating the app as a coherent whole.
-Start at http://127.0.0.1:8000/taxonomy and work from there.
+Start at http://127.0.0.1:8000/admin/taxonomy and work from there.

 General Structure